Name Change Policy

 Changes Due to Typographical Errors

 When a student requests a name change due to a typographical or other error in university records, the request should be granted after verification that the name change is due to such error.
-Documents that can assist the college in making this determination include any of the documents listed above as appropriate for a common-law name change.
+Documents that can assist a college in making this determination include any of the documents listed as appropriate for a common-law name change.

 Notes